A calm coffee date

 Useful when you want a short, clear, reassuring meeting.

-A date becomes more comfortable when the venue, the format, and the duration stay simple.
-The goal is not to impress, but to make the meeting possible.
+A date feels more comfortable when the venue, the format, and the duration stay simple.
+The goal is not to impress, but to give the meeting a real chance.

 Pressure